-At the higher end, let’s use the Smeg “FAB5RBKA” 42L bar fridge as an example.
-Using the cost of 33c/kWh, and the fridge’s annual energy consumption of 313kWh, the total cost of running this fridge would be $103.29 per year!
-By simply eliminating the need for this fridge, this could save you $25.82 per quarter.
+At the higher end, let’s use the Smeg “FAB5RBKA” 42L bar fridge as an example (pictured).
+Using the cost of 33c/kWh and the fridge’s annual energy consumption of 313kWh, the total cost of running this fridge would be $103.29 per year!
+By simply eliminating the need for this fridge, this could save you $25.82 per quarter on your energy bill.

-- Adjust the temperature settings to strike a balance between economy and keeping food fresh and bacteria-free: this is usually 4°C for the main compartment, 0°C for the crisper and -18°C for the freezer.
+- Adjust the temperature settings to strike a balance between economy and keeping food fresh and bacteria-free – this is usually 4°C for the main compartment, 0°C for the crisper and -18°C for the freezer.